Why The Beatles’ songs are the most covered ever

 Needless to say, covering Beatles Songs, is – if done well – almost a guarantee for any artist to get applause and recognition.

-💡 Check out “Yesterday”, in our Beginner Course and enjoy the beauty of the melody and chords
+💡 Check out the most covered Beatles song “Yesterday”, in our Beginner Course and enjoy the beauty of the melody and chords

 2. Diversity in Instrumentation